allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 * evict entries after a predetermined amount of time

 Considering the first point we decided to give up external caches like [Redis](http://redis.io/), [Memcached](http://memcached.org/) or [Couchbase](http://www.couchbase.com/) mainly because of additional time needed on the network.
-Therefore we focused on in-memory caches, with HTTP facade easy to deploy in out stack.
+Therefore we focused on in-memory caches.
 In Go there are already caches of this type, i.e. [LRU groups cache](https://github.com/golang/groupcache/tree/master/lru), [go-cache](https://github.com/patrickmn/go-cache), [ttlcache](https://github.com/diegobernardes/ttlcache).
 Unfortunately none of them fulfilled our needs.
 Next subchapters reveal why and describe how we achieved the characteristics mentioned above.